danielhdezller/real-time-covid/README.md

 # real-time-covid
-The aims of this small project is to provide a few endpoints to thats transform raw data in to information.
+The aims of this small project is to provide a few endpoints to transform raw data in to information.

 ## Steps to start the application.
 1. Clone the project.